Psycokwet/bassaudio-updated/README.md

 **Do you need more features?**

 There is two way to use functions that I did not include in this wrapper.
-Either you send me a mail asking me to officially add it, which I will, either you "patch it" while you use the wrapper as following :
+Either you send me a mail asking me to officially add it, which I will, either you "patch it" while you use the wrapper as explained [here](#wrapper-parameters)

 # Un4Seen Bass Audio Library Wrapper